87% Chance of a Kamala Win? Here’s How to Prepare...

 But none of that compares to the volatility that could happen next week, as the Age of Chaos enters warp speed.

-On November 7, the 12 members of the Federal Open Market Committee (FOMC) will meet behind closed doors at the Federal Reserve building in Washington, D.C., to vote on their policy for key interest rates.
+On November 7, the 12 members of the Federal Open Market Committee (FOMC) will meet behind closed doors at the Federal Reserve Board Building in Washington, D.C., to vote on their policy for key interest rates.

 Right now, markets are expecting a quarter-point cut to follow the half-point cut we got in September.
 But it could be another half-point cut.
 Or the Fed could decide to leave rates where they are.

-Note: Editor’s Note: Louis Navellier, my colleague and a Senior Investment Analyst at InvestorPlace, has been working on quantitative models since he was in college in the 1970s.
-And he’s built a reputation on Wall Street for pioneering this approach to investing.
-He’s even been called the “King of Quants” for his work in this area.